fianulabs/actions/capture-blob/README.md

 - `FIANU_CLIENT_SECRET`: The client secret for Fianu authentication.
 - `FIANU_APP_CODE`: The application code for Fianu.
 - `FIANU_USERNAME`: The optional username for Fianu.
-- `FIANU_VERSION`: The version of Fianu CLI to use.

-This action ensures secure and verifiable capture of evidence using the Fianu and Cosign CLI tools, leveraging Google Cloud authentication for security.
+This action ensures secure and verifiable capture of evidence using the Fianu and Cosign CLI tools, leveraging Google Cloud or direct identity token authentication for security.